 Some databases require you to authenticate your library account before you can use them.
-If you are using the databases in the library just click on the link at the end of the database's description.
-If you're at home, please click the graphic and log in to your library account.
-Scroll down on the catalog page and click on the database you're interested in using.
-Here is a complete list of the library's databases, along with a description of each.
+Just click on the graphic of any database you're interested in.
+It will either take you directly to the database or to our catalog.
+Once on the catalog page, log on with your card number and your last name (use your password if you have set one) and then scroll down to click on the database you're interested in using.
+You can also see our complete list of the library's databases, along with a description of each.

 The San Antonio Express News Database provides more than 20 years of archived articles, text only.
 It's an outstanding resource for obituaries.
 If you are outside the library, click on the San Antonio Express News graphic here, and it will take you to our catalog.
 Just sign in with your library card and last name and then under Databases, click on Genealogy Bank.
 If you are in the library click San Antonio Express News